richard17a/atmosentry/README.md

 ```math
 \xi\dfrac{dm}{dt} = -A\,\text{min}\left(\dfrac{1}{2}C_H\rho_{\rm atm}v^3,\sigma_{\rm SB}T^4\right),
 ```
-where $T\simeq25000\,$K is the temperature of the shocked gas at the leading edge of the comet.
-The heat transfer coefficient ($C_H$) is left as a free parameter.
+where $T \simeq 25000\,{\rm K}$ is the temperature of the shocked gas at the leading edge of the comet.
+The heat transfer coefficient
+($C_H$) is left as a free parameter.